Keep Your Money!

 - Inspired by yet another odd Top 10 list I came up with the ULTIMATE Top 10 list which was The Top 10 Bad Financial List, which got a fair amount of response, and folks pointing out that my top 10 had more than 10 entries.

-- Finally I went completely off the rails with my rant about Valentines Day and Your Finances, where I complained about everything from Sex Toys to Thongs, yes, a very interesting list as well.
+- Finally I went entirely off the rails with my rant about Valentines Day and Your Finances, where I complained about everything from Sex Toys to Thongs, yes, a very interesting list as well.

 As a note, I actually enjoy all comments (even the ones that call me a stooge, or my son a criminal), and will try to respond to most comments, so please feel free to comment away.